Jay-Thesia/Basic_Banking_System/README.md

 Hello folks,

-I would be elated that I have made the Basic Banking System a simple Dynamic Website has the following specification:
+I would be elated that I have made the Banking System  Dynamic Website has the following specification:

 1. Start with creating a dummy database using RazoePay API using Postman, In which we contain customers table will have basic field such as name, email, current balance, etc.
 2. Flow: Home Page>View all customers > Select and view one customer> Transfer Money > Select customer to transfer to >View all customer